canmod/nfld-macpan/initial_model/initial_model.md

 ```
 Prefixing by `log_` or `logit_` means we are optimizing on these scales.

 These parameters have the following meanings (TODO: the description for phi1 looks wrong).
+[AH: would be helpful to print out more parameters here, recovery rate, duration of pre-symptomatic, etc]

 ```
 ##   symbol value                                                    meaning